-- If the sysout data set does not contain page-mode formatting controls, to a printer with a process mode of line. - If the sysout data set contains page-mode formatting controls, to any printer with a process mode of page.
+- If the sysout data set does not contain page-mode formatting controls, the process mode of line is given to the data set. - If the sysout data set contains page-mode formatting controls, the process mode of page is given to the data set.